 Ali Ross's immense contribution to this technical revolution has been recognised by the award given to him by the Ski Club of Great Britain - the prestigious Pery Medal - for 'notably advancing the technique of skiing'.
 This award is, in the words of the Sunday Times, "the skiing equivalent of an Oscar."

-To discover more about the guiding principles of our ski courses - Link here
+To discover more about the main principles of our ski courses - Link here